aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-cli/ai-speech-cli.md

     </copy>
     ```

-### 3. Gets All Transcription Jobs from a particular compartment
+### 4. Gets all transcription jobs from a particular compartment
 Run this command : oci speech transcription-job list --all --compartment-id
     ```
     <copy>